garygause/portfolio-projects/powerline/README.md

 # The Powerline Project
 Advanced data science, data engineering, hardware and software engineering project.
 Powerline brought smart sensor technology to utilities and power line segments on a massive scale with the goal of detecting line failure before it happens in order to prevent forest fires.

-In this project, I was responsible for and personally developed all of the Data Architecture, from raw data received from remote cellular devices, to ETL, storage, apis, web apps for visualization, data analysis, machine learning for classification as well as a Docker based infrastructure, CI, security, monitoring, and alerting of events.
-Yeah, a lot.
+In this project, I was responsible for and personally developed all of the Data Architecture, from raw data received from remote cellular devices, to ETL, storage, apis, web apps for visualization, data analysis, machine learning for classification.
+I also developed a Docker based infrastructure, CI, security, monitoring, and alerting of events to support the needs of the utlity industry.

 Listed as Inventor on patents related to powerline sensor technology (2019, 2020).